krasheg/final_project_python_epam/documentation/SRS.md

 5. Update (when clicked redirects to the edit departments page where user can edit current department)

-6. Delete (Delete a department without any redirects)
+6. Delete (Delete a department after confirmation)

 ![alt text](screenshots/departments.PNG)